 There comes a time in everyone's life where they think about owning their own business.
 For those working in the fitness industry, it probably happens often.
 You may become disenchanted working for your supervisor or the company.
-You may not like the compensation plan or the corporate politics.
+You may not like the compensation plan or corporate politics.
 You may have had numerous fitness jobs and are ready to make your own mark in the world.
 Regardless of the reason, this article will give you food for thought about becoming a studio, club, or gym owner.
 This article is meant to stimulate your creative juices, not answer most of your questions.

 A Path to Ownership.
 4 Choices to Consider.